PdxCodeGuild/class_australian_shepherd/4 JavaScript/labs/09 Quiz Game.md

 ### NOTE:
-##### It is wise to make the question parameters multiple on first building the app to make the number of answers standardized to 4.
+##### It is wise to make the number of question parameters multiple on first building the app to make the number of answers standardized to 4.

 ### Optional Game Logic: